Can You Deduct Expenses of Volunteering for Charity?

 • the cost of meals.

-Example: Ben works for several hours each morning on an archeological dig sponsored by a nonprofit organization.
+Example.
+Ben works for several hours each morning on an archeological dig sponsored by a nonprofit organization.
 The rest of the day he is free for recreation and sightseeing.
-He cannot take a charitable contribution deduction for his travel expenses even though he worked very hard during those few hours.
+He can't take a charitable contribution deduction for his travel expenses even though he worked very hard during those few hours.

-A volunteer can deduct unreimbursed expenses incurred in attended a convention related to charity's work.
-These include transportation expenses and a reasonable amount for meals and lodging, while away from home overnight.
+A volunteer can deduct unreimbursed expenses incurred in attended a convention related to a charity's work.
+These include transportation expenses and a reasonable amount for meals and lodging while away from home overnight.

-A volunteer can deduct the cost and upkeep of uniforms that are not suitable for everyday use and that must be worn while volunteering for a charity.
-For example, a person who volunteers as a Red Cross nurse's aide at a hospital can deduct the cost of uniforms he or she must wear.
+A volunteer can deduct the cost and upkeep of uniforms that are not suitable for everyday use, and that must be worn while volunteering for a charity.
+For example, a person who volunteers as a Red Cross nurse's aide at a hospital can deduct the cost of uniforms they must wear.

-A volunteer who works with a charity whose purpose is to reduce juvenile delinquency can deduct amounts he or she pays to allow underprivileged youths to attend athletic events, movies, or dinners.
+A volunteer who works with a charity whose purpose is to reduce juvenile delinquency can deduct amounts they pay to allow underprivileged youths to attend athletic events, movies, or dinners.
 The youths must be selected by the charity, not the volunteer.
-The volunteer may not deduct his or her own expenses incurred in accompanying the young people.
+The volunteer may not deduct their own expenses incurred in accompanying the young people.

-You may deduct the full cost of long distance telephone calls cellphone charges made on behalf of a charity.
+You may deduct the full cost of long-distance telephone calls and cell phone charges for calls made on behalf of a charity.

 If you host a fundraiser, board meeting, or other event for a charity, you can deduct all catering expenses as a charitable deduction.